ietf-gitwg/using-github/draft-ietf-git-using-github.md

 Chairs MUST involve Area Directors in any decision to use GitHub for anything more than managing drafts.

-While a document editor can still use GitHub independently for documents that they edit, even if the Working Group does not expressly choose to use GitHub, any such public repository MUST follow the guidelines in BCPs 78 and 79 ({{!COPYRIGHT=RFC5378}}, {{!IPR=RFC8179}}).
-This recognizes that editors have traditionally chosen their own methods for managing the documents they edit but preserves the need for transparent contributions with awareness of IPR considerations.

 ## What to Use GitHub For {#usage}

 Working Group Chairs decide what GitHub features the Working Group will rely upon.  {{features}} contains a more thorough discussion on the different features that can be used.

 Working Group Chairs that decide to use GitHub MUST inform their Working Groups of their decision on the Working Group mailing list.
 An email detailing how the